dlanza1/ExDeMon/README.md

 - Temperature inside minus temperature outside: tempinside - tempoutside
 - Average of CPU usage of all machines per cluster
 - Total throughput of machines per cluster in production
+- Count log lines of the previous hour
 - Threshold for /tmp/ directory usage.
 ```
 <defined-metric-id>.value = !shouldBeMonitored || (trim(dir) == "/tmp/") && (abs(used / capacity) > 0.8)